top of page

 Mary King's Close

 Did you know that modern-day Edinburgh was essentially built on top of the city's old streets and buildings?
 To truly understand Edinburgh, you have to first understand the mysterious underground city beneath the cobblestone streets.
-Hop on down for a tour - and, if it's your cup of tea, then you can even take a haunted tour after dark.
+The tour is a bit corny, but still incredibly informative.
+Hop on down for a look - and, if it's your cup of tea, then you can even take a haunted tour after dark.

 Edinburgh-Castle-Scotland.jpg.webp